Community

 In the coming weeks, a series of vital trainings and webinars will provide educators, advocates, and community members with the tools to support immigrant youth, navigate legal challenges, and prepare for encounters with immigration enforcement.
 From creating safe spaces for immigrant youth to understanding expedited removal and Know Your Rights trainings, these events offer essential insights and resources.
 Explore the opportunities below and register to learn more about how you can support children, youth, and families.

-Project Open Arms: Know Your Rights Presentations
+NMIC: Know Your Rights

 Previous Events